+Quite the professional presentation of the results.
+It is fit for a publication.

+10/10

 Cox proportional hazards models do not compute an intercept.
 Rather, the parameters from the output are hazard ratios that represent the ratio of hazards between two groups that differ in their LDL concentration by 30 units.
 The baseline hazard pertains to the hazard experienced by a group with an LDL concentration of 0mg/dL.
 The relationship can then be described as Haz.Ratio= (baseline hazard when LDL=0)^(change in LDL level).

+Summary statements are not the key in this problem.
+Itemized interpretation of parameter estimates are preferred. (-3)

+2/5

 I would run a likelihood-ratio test to test the assumption that the simple proportional hazards model of LDL treated as a continuous variable is nested in the categorized LDL model.
 The results of the likelihood-ratio test (p = 0.4776) demonstrate that there is no evidence that the categorized model fits the data significantly better than when LDL is kept continuous.

+Although this answer is not in the key, the likelihood test should give exactly the result desired.

+5/5

 Fitted values represent the mean hazard ratios relative to the hazard when LDL is 160 mg/dL for 6 different categories of LDL serum concentrations.
 See table below.